-A. Yes, if you do have a firearm and ammunition, we encourage you to train with what you plan on carrying; however, CRITICAL DECISION has handguns available for rent for $20, and ammunition available for purchase at $40 per 100 rounds during the class.
-Please make arrangements with us prior to class if you’d like to rent / purchase items to assure we have the proper equipment available for the class.
+A. Yes, if you do have a firearm and ammunition, we encourage you to train with what you plan on carrying; however, CRITICAL DECISION has handguns available for rent for $20, and ammunition available for purchase during the class.
+Please make arrangements with us on the 1st. day of class if you’d like to rent / purchase items to assure we have the proper equipment available for the range, which will be on the 2nd class.

 Q. What type of handguns and calibers are permissible in the class?

 A. Any concealable handgun in good working condition (and that is not on our ban list).
 We recommend that you use a handgun that you will be using for your daily concealed carry.
 The approved ammunition calibers for our class are ,380 Auto, 9MM, .38 Special, .40 Cal., .357 Magnum, ,357 SIG, .45 ACP, .44 Special, .44 Magnum, and 10MM.